Rosalie-Nolen/cardiology-app/README.md

 # Heads Up for Cardiology

-A fast-paced group flashcard game designed for medical students and cardiology residents to reinforce clinical knowledge in an engaging and interactive way.
+Heads Up for Cardiology is an engaging group game designed to reinforce clinical knowledge in medical students and residents.

 ## About